pankkor/game/README.md

 - `build.sh` - build script.

 #### Misc
-- `.clangs` - clangd config to suppress warnings
+- `.clangd` - clangd config to suppress warnings
 - `.lvimrc` - vim local config.
 Ignore if you don't use vim.
 - `compile_flags.txt` - list of compilation flags used by clangd and `build.sh`.